fox-it/dissect-docs/docs/source/target-query.rst

 ~~~~~~~

 Each function available in **target-query** is actually a plugin.
-Creating your own plugins is also possible.
+Using custom plugins is also possible.
 With the ``--plugin-path`` flag you can point
 Dissect to your own plugin folder:

 .. code-block:: console